 Meaning

-“Now I think poetry will save nothing from oblivion, but I keep writing about the ordinary because for me it’s the home of the extraordinary, the only home.” presents a viewpoint centered on life.
-It implies that life rarely follows a perfect plan and encourages us to remember that unexpected events often teach us.
+In the quote “Now I think poetry will save nothing from oblivion, but I keep writing about the ordinary because for me it’s the home of the extraordinary, the only home.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.

 Theme